 Pediatric Emergency Medicine Fellowship

 The Wake Forest School of Medicine and Wake Forest Baptist Medical Center (WFBMC) in Winston Salem, NC sponsor a fellowship in pediatric emergency medicine (PEM) through the Department of Emergency Medicine.
-This fellowship was accredited by the Accreditation Council of Graduate Medical Education (ACGME) in 2007.
+This fellowship was first accredited by the Accreditation Council of Graduate Medical Education in 2007.
 The fellowship has a goal of training competent and compassionate physicians in PEM, and strives to accomplish this with a curriculum that encompasses four major areas: clinical training, research, teaching, and administration.
-Two position per year will be offered to physicians who anticipate completion of residency training in either emergency medicine or pediatrics.
+Two positions per year are offered to physicians who anticipate completion of residency training in either emergency medicine (EM) or pediatrics.
 There is a 2-year curriculum for EM residency graduates and a 3-year curriculum for pediatric residency graduates.

-The goal of the fellowship is to train physicians to be experts in PEM.
-Fellows will become proficient in the care of the acutely ill or injured child, which includes developing a comprehensive body of knowledge, learning technical skills associated with the practice of pediatric emergency medicine, and developing skills in the management of transport of critically ill or injured children.
-The majority of clinical time will be spent in the 16-bed pediatric emergency department of Brenner Children's Hospital (on campus of WFBMC), a level 1 trauma center seeing approximately 33,000 patients a year under the age of 18.
-Other rotations include adult emergency medicine (for pediatric graduates), pediatric clinics (for EM graduates), pediatric ICU, orthopaedics, child advocacy and protection, trauma, and toxicology, as well as opportunities for electives in most subspecialites of pediatrics and emergency medicine, including ultrasound.
+The goal of the fellowship is to train physicians to be experts in pediatric emergency medicine.
+Fellows will become proficient in the care of the acutely ill or injured child, which includes developing a comprehensive body of knowledge, mastering technical skills associated with the practice of pediatric emergency medicine, and developing skills in the management of transport of critically ill or injured children.
+The majority of clinical time will be spent in the 24-bed pediatric emergency department of Brenner Children's Hospital (co-located on the campus of WFBMC), a level 1 trauma center seeing approximately 33,000 patients a year under the age of 18.
+Other rotations include adult emergency medicine (for pediatric graduates), pediatric clinics (for EM graduates), pediatric ICU, orthopedics, child advocacy and protection, trauma, and toxicology, as well as opportunities for electives in most sub-specialties of pediatrics and emergency medicine, including ultrasound.

-There are 30+ faculty members in the Department of Emergency Medicine, 9 of whom are board certified or board eligible in pediatric emergency medicine.
+There are more than 30 faculty members in the Department of Emergency Medicine, 9 of whom are board certified or board eligible in pediatric emergency medicine.

-A specific teaching curriculum is in place that will cover important topics in PEM.
+A specific teaching curriculum is in place that covers topics in PEM and related medical specialties.
 In addition, fellows will be trained in teaching skills for residents, nurses, ancillary staff, and the non-medical community.
 Fellows will have direct responsibility for bedside and case-based teaching as well as didactic lectures for residents in pediatrics, emergency medicine, and family practice.
 They will be trained in formal and informal lecture preparation and presentation, as well as in the teaching of resuscitation and technical skills.
 They will actively participate in journal clubs, didactic and case-based conferences and conferences related to their own dedicated academic curriculum.

-Specific components of fellowship training will include quality improvement, risk management, case reviews, and leadership skills.
-There will also be teaching concerning billing, documentation, legal aspects of practice, and finance management and reimbursement issues.
+Specific components of fellowship training include quality improvement, risk management, case reviews, and leadership skills.
+There is also instruction in the areas of billing, documentation, legal aspects of practice, and financial management and reimbursement issues.